Scott Murray (footballer, born 1974): Club career

 Born in Fraserburgh, Aberdeenshire, Murray made his debut at his local Highland League club Fraserburgh aged 16.
 He played there for the first-team for four years while working full-time in a local fish processing factory.

 After scoring in a trial game for Liverpool's reserves, Graeme Souness was shortly sacked as first-team manager.
 Aston Villa stepped in.
 Murray scored the quickest ever hat-trick in the Premiership reserve league, with his three strikes coming inside the first 12 minutes.
 Villa paid Fraserburgh £35,000 (at the time, the biggest fee received by a Highland League club for a transfer) for his services.
 During his three years at Villa Park, Murray made only four first team league appearances.

 He was signed by Bristol City from Aston Villa in December 1997.
 He was City's top scorer in the 2002–03 season.
 That season he was part of the side that won the 2003 Football League Trophy final.

 He next joined Reading for £650,000 in June 2003.
 There he was a first team regular for Alan Pardew.

 In March 2004, he rejoined Bristol City.
 Murray's return boosted City's form but they lost in that season's playoff final to Brighton & Hove Albion.
 He was made club captain during Brian Tinnion's spell as manager.
 In the 2006–07 season, City were drawn against Premier League side Middlesbrough in the FA Cup.
 Murray scored a chip against Australian number one Mark Schwarzer to earn the Robins a 2–2 draw at Ashton Gate, however they eventually lost the tie on penalties in the replay.
 A key player in City's promotion push despite a stress fracture to his fourth metatarsal bone restricting him to 37 appearances, he signed a new one-year extension to his contract.

 On 15 September, Murray became new Cheltenham Town manager Martin Allen's first signing on an emergency one-month loan, returning to Bristol City on 15 December.
 Murray was released by Bristol City in May 2009.

 On 1 July, it was confirmed that he had signed a one-year contract with Yeovil Town becoming manager Terry Skiverton's third summer signing.
 He scored a brace in the 2–2 home draw with Brighton to rescue a point, with goals either side of half time bringing up his 100th and 101st career goals.
 He was released by Yeovil along with three other players on 13 May 2010.

 Murray signed for part-time Football Conference side Bath City on a 12-month deal so that he could focus on his coaching role at Bristol City.

-In 2012, Murray signed for Western Football League side Hengrove Athletic on a 24-month deal.
+In August of 2012, Murray signed for Clevedon Town and retired from football in the following July.